Christina5P/Penalty-kicks/README.md

 * I tried to install and use pitch from mplsoccer for design, but I didn't get it through in the terminal and then I decided I skip that design

-* I tried to draw Circel with tutle(thought of a moving soccer ball) but it wasn't compatible with gitpod codespace
+* I tried to draw Circel with turtle(thought of a moving soccer ball) but it wasn't compatible with gitpod codespace

-* I got styleproblem for information of numberof penaltys and scores (too mucj space between goalkeepers choices of direction).
+* I got styleproblem for information of numberof penaltys and scores (too much space between goalkeepers choices of direction).
 I tried to style it in different ways, as \t, \n and f"{directions[goalkeeper_group[0]]:<20},{directions[goalkeeper_group[1]]:<5}",